 Limited innovation

-Litecoin is also among the low-risk crypto coins as compared to the new projects.
+Litecoin is also among the lower-risk crypto coins compared to newer projects.

 Top 7 at a Glance